 Earn a Degree

 The need for public health professionals at the national, state and local levels continues to rise.
-In its Healthy 2020 initiative, the federal government called for an increase in public health experts across the country to prevent and treat diseases, identify potential threats, and facilitate collaboration both within and across communities.
-This demand for professionals, however, requires a larger and more flexible supply of higher educational opportunities in the field, both on campus and online.
+For example, U.S. Bureau of Labor Statistics predicts a 21% increase in community health workers between 2012 and 2022.
+Also, in its Healthy 2020 initiative, the federal government called for an increase in public health experts across the country to prevent and treat diseases, identify potential threats, and facilitate collaboration both within and across communities.
+This demand, however, requires a larger and more flexible supply of higher educational opportunities in the field, both on campus and online.
 Access to quality degree programs in public health and related majors remains a critical step toward healthier communities and a healthier country.

 Online Public Health Degrees